Shade4/CEHv13-Notes/Syllabus/Module-01-Introduction-to-Ethical-Hacking/05-hacking-methodologies-and-frameworks.md

 ## A Note on Scope

-This section of the source material also names the **MITRE ATT&CK Framework** and the **Diamond Model of Intrusion Analysis** as topics covered under "Hacking Methodologies and Frameworks," but the source video for this write-up ends partway through the TTPs discussion (at page 53) before reaching either of those frameworks in detail.
-Rather than invent content for topics the video didn't actually cover, this file sticks strictly to what was shown — the CEH Ethical Hacking Framework and the Cyber Kill Chain Methodology.
-Happy to add a Part F covering MITRE ATT&CK and the Diamond Model whenever that portion of the material is available.
+This file originally covered only the CEH Ethical Hacking Framework and the Cyber Kill Chain Methodology, since the source video available at the time ended mid-page (page 53) before reaching the MITRE ATT&CK Framework or the Diamond Model of Intrusion Analysis.
+That gap is now closed — both frameworks are covered in [Part F](06-mitre-attck-and-diamond-model.md), continuing directly from the TTPs discussion above.

 ---

-*Part of the CEH Module 1 study series.
-[Return to the README](README.md) for the full repo index.*
+*Part of the CEH Module 1 study series — continues in [Part F: MITRE ATT&CK and the Diamond Model](06-mitre-attck-and-diamond-model.md).*